zephyrproject-rtos/zephyr/doc/introduction/introducing_zephyr.rst

    infrastructure is provided to assist in debugging during application development.

-#. **Extensive suite of services** Offers a number of familiar services
+#. **Extensive suite of services**.
+Offers a number of familiar services
    for development:

-   * *Multi-threading Services* for both priority-based, non-preemptive fibers and priority-based, preemptive tasks with optional round robin time-slicing.
+   * *Multi-threading Services* for priority-based, non-preemptive and preemptive threads with optional round robin time-slicing.

-   * *Interrupt Services* for both compile-time and run-time registration of interrupt handlers.
+   * *Interrupt Services* for compile-time registration of interrupt handlers.

+   * *Memory Allocation Services* for dynamic allocation and freeing of fixed-size or variable-size memory blocks.

    * *Inter-thread Synchronization Services* for binary semaphores, counting semaphores, and mutex semaphores.

    * *Inter-thread Data Passing Services* for basic message queues, enhanced message queues, and byte streams.

-   * *Memory Allocation Services* for dynamic allocation and freeing of fixed-size or variable-size memory blocks.

    * *Power Management Services* such as tickless idle and an advanced idling infrastructure.